-Farmers to protest at Delhi’s Jantar Mantar from today amid tight security
+Farm laws: 200 farmers leave from Singhu border to protest at Jantar Mantar

-They will hold a ‘kisan parliament’, parallel to the Monsoon Session, from 11 am to 5 pm.
+The protestors will hold a ‘kisan parliament’ parallel to the Monsoon Session.

+Two hundred farmers agitating against the Centre’s new agriculture laws left from Singhu border to hold protests at Delhi’s Jantar Mantar on Thursday.
+The farmers have decided to hold a “kisan parliament [farmers’ parliament]”, parallel to the ongoing Monsoon Session.

+The buses ferrying the farmers were stopped by the Delhi Police at the city’s border for the purpose of checking their identity cards.
+They will be allowed to move after the verification process is completed, NDTV reported.

-Famers will stage protests against the three agricultural laws in Delhi’s Jantar Mantar from Thursday.
-Jantar Mantar is a few metres away from Parliament, where the Monsoon Session is under way.
+The protests will be held every day till August 9, between 11 am to 5 pm, at Jantar Mantar which is located a few metres away from the Parliament, PTI reported.

-The staggered protest will continue till August 9.
-As many as 200 protestors will travel to Jantar Mantar from the Singhu border, the most prominent site of the farmers’ agitation.
-They will hold a “kisan parliament”, parallel to the Monsoon Session, from 11 am to 5 pm, according to PTI.

-The protesting farmers have also been asked to provide an undertaking declaring that all Covid-19 norms will be followed and that the demonstrations will be peaceful.
+The protesting farmers have been asked to provide an undertaking declaring that they will follow Covid-19 norms and that the demonstrations will be peaceful.
 Only those farmers who have identity cards will be permitted at the protest site.

-Thousands of farmers have camped outside Delhi since November, demanding that the central government repeal the three new laws that open up the country’s agriculture markets to private companies.
+Thousands of farmers have been camping outside Delhi since November, demanding that the central government repeal the three new laws that open up the country’s agriculture markets to private companies.

+Bharatiya Kisan Union leader Rakesh Tikait, one of the most prominent faces of the agitation, will also protest at Jantar Mantar on Thursday.
+Speaking to ANI, he said that the farmers will monitor proceedings of the House and hold their own “parliament sessions” at the protest site.

+“Farmers have issued a whip to the parliamentarians,” Yogendra Yadav, one of the union leaders, told NDTV on Thursday morning.
+“We are going their to keep a vigil...We are going there to discuss an issue which has been discussed in the Parliaments of United Kingdom, New Zealand and Canada, but not in India.”

 Ahead of the planned demonstrations in Delhi on Thursday, security at Jantar Mantar has been tightened.
 The authorities have deployed police and paramilitary personnel.